aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 ### Add validations

-As this code now compiles, we want to have some validations and checks before creating a new task or updating the task as completed so we can be sure our functions work as expected.
+As this code now compiles, we want to have some validations and checks before creating a new task or updating the task as completed, so we can be sure our functions work as expected.

 1. Add a check to the `create_task` function to make sure the signer account has a list: